steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 }
 ```

-`[pg_extern]` is a macro that helps write the sql function query `CREATE OR REPLACE FUNCTION ....` via the `hello_postgres_redis`, but unfortunately we won't discus in details about how to create functions.
+`[pg_extern]` is a macro that helps write the sql function query `CREATE OR REPLACE FUNCTION ....` via the `hello_postgres_redis`, but unfortunately we won't discuss in details how to create functions.

-Well, we should be able to compile succesfully and initialize our extension and then call the `hello_postgres_redis()` function
+Well, we should be able to compile successfully and initialize our extension, and then call the `hello_postgres_redis()` function

 build and run the code using pg14